FilexGH/CC-Cracking-Pad/README.md

 This is the project code for Clock Corporation's Cracking Pad Website that can be found [here](https://crack.clockcorp.com/) with more info about the content of the website.

-The Project is build in the following Technologies:
+The Project is built in the following Technologies:

 **Front-End:**
 * [React](https://reactjs.org/)